Updated

 A judge will award an expungement if the following are true:

-- the defendant completed his/her jail term (if imposed).
+- you completed your jail term (if imposed).

-Note that a judge may even award an expungement if an accused committed a probation violation.
+Note that a judge may even award an expungement if you committed a probation violation.

 6. Does a conviction affect gun rights?

-A conviction under these laws does not adversely affect a person’s gun rights.
+A conviction under these laws does not adversely affect your gun rights.

-Some California crimes result in a person losing his/her rights to:
+Some California crimes result in you losing your rights to:

 - own a gun,